 How to do it:

-- Talk to your older adult’s doctor about signs, symptoms, side effects and what you should prepare for as the condition progresses.
+- Talk to your loved one's doctor about signs, symptoms, side effects, and what to expect as the condition progresses.

 - Reach out to other people who are caring for someone with the same disease.
 Ask about some of their personal experiences.

-2. Be realistic about their state of mind
+2. Be realistic about your loved one's state of mind

 The person you are caring for may not say “thank you” often enough when you’re helping them.
 They might have spells of irritability or reclusion.
 They may be disinterested in some of the activities you propose.